mmdebrahimi/Guided-Capstone/Disclaimer.md

-Limitation of Liability: Under no circumstance shall the author, or his affiliates, partners, suppliers or locensors be liable from any direct or indirect, incidential, consequential, special or examplary damages arisin our of or in connection with your access or use of, or inability to access or use the application and/or any third party content and services, wether or not you were advised of the possibility of such damages without limiting the generality of the foregoing, author's aggregate liability to you (wether under contract, tort, statute or otherwise) will be nothing.
+Limitation of Liability: Under no circumstance shall the author, or his affiliates, partners, suppliers or licensors be liable from any director indirect, incidential, consequential, special or examplary damages arising out of or in connection with your access or use of, or inability to access or use of the application and/or any third party content and services, wether or not you were advised of the possibility of such damages without limiting the generality of the foregoing, author's aggregate liability to you (wether under contract, tort, statute or otherwise) will be nothing.
 The foregoing limitations will apply  even if the above stated remedy fails of its essential purpose.

-BASICALLY USE AT YOUR OWN RISK - I WILL NOT HOLD ANY LIABILITY FOR ANYTHING YOU DO WITH THIS SOFTWARE
+BASICALLY USE AT YOUR OWN RISK - I WILL NOT BE HELD LIABLE FOR ANYTHING YOU DO WITH THIS SOFTWARE OR ITS CONSEQUENCES